sghiassy/StateKit/README.md

 #### Inifinite Loop

 It is possible to create a valid state chart that transition states indefinitly.
 This is obviously bad.
 To aid, [StateKit](https://github.com/sghiassy/StateKit) will throw an exception if there are more than 100 state transitions in one operation

-## Why use a StateChart?

-They say you can judge a developer's abilities by their handle on an application's flow control.
-Flow control can be handled in many ways, but with front-end application's accurately capturing state and working with state to manage flow control is impertivie.

-### Benefits

-  * **Reduced Cyclomatic Complexity** - Because most if not all branching logic can be described and captured in the state chart, your functions are safe to assume they will only be called when needed.
-This guarantee, allows for less error checking and less logic branching in your functions which reduces [cyclomatic compleixty](http://en.wikipedia.org/wiki/Cyclomatic_complexity).
-  * **Garbage-in - Sanity-out** - As application's grow, the environment that the code work in gets continually more convulated. `NSNotificationEvents`, User events, Timer events, broken code all contribute towards denegrating the application's code's flow control and the developer's sanity.
-By delegating events / messages to the state chart, you can use an appropriate data structure to interpret the chaos and produce clean, purified flow-control.
-  * **Self-Documenting** - By capturing state in a tree, you can see, at an overview, all the logic branching for a file in one place in a way that visually describes the structure.
-  * **Better Memory Management** - By creating the appropriate tree structure we can precisly define where/when objects should be allocated and deallocated.
-Nested states need not worry about objects having not been created as parent states will already have taken care of this fact.
-  * **Single Source of Truth** - A single source of truth for state, what can be better.

 ## StateKit is NOT a Finite State Machine